 As an entrepreneur, you will notice that most of your opportunities come from people that you know.
 This is often called ‘The Bonding Capital’, which is capital for your business that comes from professional relationships.
 It’s important that you come up with a one liner with which you can describe yourself and your business easily when you meet people.
 It’s crucial that you make a good first impression, and one of the first descriptions you give about yourself is probably what will stick.

 Always try and widen your contacts.
 This means that you should try and meet people from other industries and fields, not just your own or those close to what you do.
 It’s actually a very enriching experience when you meet people outside your comfort zone.
 The amount of knowledge you will gain is going to enrich your business.
-This is one of the ways you can gather information on how to strategize in order to grow your business to a whole new level.
+This is one of the ways you can gather information on how to build and strategize in order to grow your business to a whole new level.

 Use the Power of Social Media